munificent/craftinginterpreters/book/closures.md

 }
 ```

-Should produce a series of linked upvalues like so:
+should produce a series of linked upvalues like so:

 <img src="image/closures/linked-list.png" alt="Three upvalues in a linked list."/>